PeryShahar/song-list/README.md

 - Monorepo: I haven't had the opportunity to implement a monorepo myself, so I wanted to challenge myself and give it a try.

-- Create React App: For creating my React application, I ultimately opted to use 'npx create-react-app.'
+- Create React App: For creating my React application, I ultimately preferred to use 'npx create-react-app.'
 While I acknowledge that it's been around for a while, I preferred its simplicity.
 React's documentation suggests alternative meta-frameworks options like Next and Remix, or use Vite.

 - ORM: I went for TypeOrm because it's familiar to me, but I'm considering exploring Prisma as well.